 1 It is doubtless not expedient for me to glory.
 I will come to visions and revelations of the Lord.
 2 I knew a man in Christ fourteen years ago (whether in the body I cannot tell, or whether out of the body I cannot tell—God knows), such a one was caught up to the third heaven.
 3 And I knew such a man (whether in the body, or out of the body, I cannot tell—God knows), 4 That he was caught up into paradise, and heard unspeakable words, which it is not lawful for a man to utter.
 5 Of such a one I will glory, yet of myself I will not glory, except in my infirmities.
 6 For though I would desire to glory, I shall not be a fool, for I will say the truth.
 But now I forbear, lest any man should think of me above that which he sees me to be, or what he hears from me.

 11 I have become a fool in glorying.
 You have compelled me.
-For I ought to have been commended by you, for in nothing I am behind the very greatest apostles, though I am nothing.
+For I ought to have been commended by you, for in no way am I inferior to the very greatest apostles, though I am nothing.
 12 Truly the signs of an apostle were wrought among you in all patience, in signs, wonders, and mighty deeds.
 13 For what is that in which you were inferior to other churches, except that I myself was not burdensome to you?
 Forgive me this wrong.

 14 Behold, the third time I am ready to come to you and I will not be burdensome to you, for I do not seek what is yours, but you.
 For the children ought not to lay up for the parents, but the parents for the children.
 15 And I will very gladly spend and be spent for you, though the more abundantly I love you, the less I am loved.
 16 But be it so, I did not burden you.
 Nevertheless, being crafty, I caught you with guile.
 17 Did I make a gain of you by any of those whom I sent to you?
 18 I desired Titus and with him I sent a brother.
 Did Titus make a gain of you?
 Did we not walk in the same spirit?
 Did we not walk in the same steps?